Masterexa/HoshiyukiToonShader/README.md

 ## English
 1. Download this repository from "Clone or Download", or download HoshiyukiToonShader.unitypackage.
-2. Import HoshiyukiToonShader.unitypackage to your own project.([How to import package](https://docs.unity3d.com/Manual/AssetPackages.html))
+2. Import HoshiyukiToonShader.unitypackage to your own project.([How to import](https://docs.unity3d.com/Manual/AssetPackages.html))

 # Instructions